 If you want to see just how diverse our hobbies are, all you need to do is check out this list of 50 hobbies for women over 50, compiled by the women in our community.
 We certainly aren’t slowing down and most of us are rejecting “aging gracefully.”

-The good news is that we have over 350,000 women over 60 in our community.
+The good news is that we have over 500,000 women over 60 in our community.
 We can help the people in our lives to understand what modern grandmas really want for Christmas or our birthdays.

 Toni talked about the importance of really knowing your special grandma.
 She said, “Gifts need to be personal.
 That’s the most important thing.
 I just turned 70 and one of my girls got baseball tickets for us.
 The problem is that I hate baseball.
 I would rather sit with my family around the big dinner table somewhere.”

 Lois agreed with Toni, adding that “The best gifts are the ones that each person prefers.
 As a widow, having things to do in my alone time is important.
-I am an avid reader, so, I love getting bookstore gift cards.”
+I am an avid reader, so I love getting bookstore gift cards.”

 Cherril explained that, sometimes, the best gifts are actually experiences.
 She said, “When I was 50, my darling youngest daughter got me tickets to see Luther Vandross in concert.
 It was unforgettable!
-Not long after, he tragically dies.
+Not long after, he tragically died.
 I will always be thankful for having the opportunity to see one of my favorite artists perform live.”

 Fiona reminded us that travel opportunities are almost always a hit with us grandmas.
 She said, “A special gift for someone my age would be a weekend trip.
 Even a day trip would be great!”

 Jo-Anne combined ideas from both Cherril and Fiona’s comments.
 She pointed out that experiences and travel go hand-in-hand.
 She said, “My sister is taking me to Newbury Street in Boston.
 There, I’m going to get a new look from a fabulous hair stylist.
 I’m so excited!”